 Confirmation Sessions – Will be offered once monthly for those youth who have discerned their readiness into the Confirmation program.
 Weekly attendance in all sessions is a part of their formation and growth towards Christ.

 Preparing for Confirmation 2021/2022 – click her for info

 “Jesus breathed on them and said to them, “Receive the Holy Spirit.”” – John 20:22

 The Sacrament of Confirmation is not the Catholic equivalent to the Jewish bar mitzvah.
 Confirmation is not a “coming of age” celebration.
 True, most young people are just beginning to pass into early adulthood when they receive the sacrament.
 But Confirmation is not about coming of age.
 Reception of the Sacrament of Confirmation does not mark the end of formal religious education.
 We never outgrow a need for a deeper knowledge and appreciation of our faith.

 The Sacrament of Confirmation is not a rite of passage, nor a graduation from religion class, nor a ratification of a personal faith choice.
 Rather, it’s all about what God is doing for his beloved daughters and sons.

 And what is God doing?
-Strengthening the divine life which he gave at Baptism, nourishing us in the Eucharist, and reconciling with us in Penance.
+In Confirmation He will strengthening the divine life which he gave at Baptism, nourishing us in the Eucharist, and reconciling with us in Penance.
 Why?
-So that the individual can better defend and witness to the faith through the gifts and workings of the Holy Spirit.
+So that after Confirmation the individual can better defend and witness to the faith through the gifts and workings of the Holy Spirit strengthened at Confirmation.
 And there are—and will be—many situations where we are called upon to defend and witness to our faith.
 And we need all the help we can get! (excerpt from post by Fr.
 Don Miller, OFM )

 Questions to consider when selecting a Sponsor: